 In my case (and perhaps yours), just getting to the venue before the event is over is usually about as much of a plan as I can take on.

-“How Many People Should I Meet at a Conference or Networking Event?”
+“How Many People Should I Meet when I’m Networking?”

 Again, this depends on your style, preferences, and tolerance for socializing.